 10 Good Reasons To Raise Ducks For Eggs

-- Thanks to their high fat content and low amount of water, duck eggs they are excellent for both baking and cooking.
+- Thanks to their high-fat content and low amount of water, duck eggs are excellent for both baking and cooking.
 The duck eggs made baked goods especially light and fluffy.

-- It is beyond rare for a duck hen to turn broody like a chicken hen when laying a clutch of eggs.
+- It is beyond rare for a duck hen to turn broody when laying a clutch of eggs.

-- Ducks grow more quickly than chickens and often start to lay eggs when they are only four to five months old.
+- Ducks grow pretty quickly and often start to lay eggs when they are only four to five months old.

 - Duck eggs may boast a slightly higher nutrition count than chicken eggs because the whites of the large eggs have an ample supply of protein.

-- The shelf life of duck eggs is often far longer than that of chicken eggs due to the thickness of both the eggshell and the membranes, as well.
+- The shelf life of duck eggs is excellent at up to 6 weeks due to the thickness of both the eggshell and the membranes, as well.

-- Ducks are fully capable of producing eggs year-round, even during the winter when many if not most chicken breeds stop laying.
+- Ducks are fully capable of producing eggs year-round, even during the winter.
 While duck egg laying may likely slow down during the coldest months of the year, it would be beyond rare for laying to stop entirely.

-- Ducks are more environmentally hardy than chickens, on average.
-There is almost always no reason to worry about ducks contracting potentially deadly heat exhaustion or frostbite like chickens.
+- Ducks are more environmentally hardy than chickens, typically.
+There’s almost always no reason to worry about ducks contracting potentially deadly heat exhaustion or frostbite.
 They cool themselves in by swimming all summer long and do not have combs and wattles that are susceptible to freezing during the winter.

-- Because ducks prefer to be outside the vast majority of the time, not only does the coop remain cleaner, the spread of bacteria- and fungus-born diseases chickens are prone to from extensive coop time during the winter, are rare with duck flocks.
-It is not uncommon to see ducks lounging about quite contentedly in the snow and still going swimming during the winter.
+- Because ducks prefer to be outside the vast majority of the time, not only does the coop remain cleaner, but the spread of bacteria- and fungus-born diseases from extensive coop time during the winter, are rare with duck flocks.
+It’s not uncommon to see ducks lounging about quite contentedly in the snow and still going swimming during the winter.

 - The extremely nitrogen-rich droppings ducks leave on the ground when free ranging makes an excellent compost for garden crops.
 Setting up a compost mound inside of the duck run where ample droppings will be found even if the flock free ranges the bulk of their day, will provide great starter soil for seeds and young plants.